ritza-co/speakeasy-developer-docs/mcp/installing-mcp-servers/index.md

 #### Restart Claude and test the server configuration

-Save the configuration file, completely close the Claude app, and then reopen it.
+Save the configuration file, close the Claude app completely, and then reopen it.
 Once restarted, click **🔨** (the hammer icon) to see the available tools and test the connection by asking:

 > What repositories do I have access to?